-Increased Frequency and Complexity of Cyber Attacks
+Increased Frequency and Complexity of Cyber Security Attacks

 The report found that a staggering 83 per cent of surveyed organizations reported suffering a cyber security breach in the last year, with 22 per cent reporting five or more breaches in that time.
 This high number of breaches per organization is further supported by the 76 per cent of Canadian organizations that reported an increase in cyber attacks in the last year.
 Furthermore, 25 per cent of organizations reported that the number of attacks had increased by half since the previous year.